w-xuefeng/vanguard/README.md

 git clone https://github.com/w-xuefeng/vanguard.git
 ```

-2. Go to the project directory and build the image
+2. Enter the project directory and build the image

+   _Note: redis is not included in the docker environment, you can use a remote redis connection or install it manually outside the container and configure it in the environment variables_

 ```shell
 cd vanguard